The Manga Guides

 The Manga Guides (マンガでわかる, Manga de Wakaru) is a series of educational Japanese manga books.
 Each volume explains a particular subject in science or mathematics.
-The series is published in Japan by Ohmsha, in America by No Starch Press, in France by H&K, in Italy by L'Espresso. and in Taiwan by 世茂出版社.
+The series is published in Japan by Ohmsha, in the United States by No Starch Press, in France by H&K, in Italy by L'Espresso, in Malaysia by Pelangi, in Taiwan by Shimo Publishing, and in Poland by PWN.
 Different volumes are written by different authors.

 Volume list

-The series to date of February 18, 2023 consists of 50 volumes in Japan.
+The series to date as of February 18, 2023, consists of 50 volumes in Japan.
 Fourteen of them have been published in English and six in French so far, with more planned, including one on sociology.
 In contrast, 49 of them have been published and translated in Chinese.
+One of the books has been translated into Swedish.

+The Manga Guide to Statistics

+The first book in the series, this 236-page guide explains statistics and the glossary tied to it, like mean values, averages and sampling from a statistical population.
+The book is composed of seven chapters, with a prologue, an appendix and an index.

+High school student Rui gets a visit from Mr. Igarashi, a statistician working for her father.
+Instantly falling in love with him, she decides to study statistics so that she can get close enough to him.
+However, her teacher is not Mr. Igarashi, but a certain Mr. Yamamoto, whom she initially despises but values greatly as he teaches her how statistics work and what its components are.

+The seventh and final chapter focuses on statistical hypothesis tests, which Rui manages to overcome.
+She prepares herself to go meet Mr. Igarashi, only for Mr. Yamamoto to reveal that he is on honeymoon vacation.
+Thinking that her lessons were for nothing, she accidentally stumbles into him, knocking his glasses off to reveal his handsome face.
+Finding him pretty, she decides to keep having lessons with him.